gvwilson/sensibleadventures/wrestler/wrestler.md

 moving at a steady tempo.
 Suddenly he swerves and stops.

-Torvane reins in the elk and puts her flask back in her pocket.
+Torvane reins in the camel and puts her flask back in her pocket.
 "Hoy, what's the problem?" she asks, clambering unsteadily off the sled.